How To Look After You When You Have No Time

 It might be a good idea to find a way to be accountable.
 Perhaps make tick chart and tick off each day or let a friend know what you’re doing and encourage each other.

 Every time you choose to look after yourself, you reinforce the message that you matter.
-Click To Tweet
+Share on XWith each and every step along the way, remember to be kind to yourself.

 Next week I’ll be writing about what do if you’re really feeling hopeless about even being able to do the basics of looking after yourself.